Chaklader/landmark-classification-cnn/NOTES.md

 3. Localization head: Predicts the bounding box coordinates The self-attention head is not a standard component of object localization models.

-Question 2 of 4:
-Match the two types of object detection algorithms with their definition.
+### Q#2: Match the two types of object detection algorithms with their definition.

 Answer: